MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/plan-for-inbound-and-outbound-internet-connectivity.md

 - If you use partner NVAs for east-west or north-south traffic protection and filtering:

-  - For virtual WAN network topologies, deploy the NVAs to a separate NVA virtual network.
-Connect the virtual network to the regional virtual WAN hub and to the landing zones that need access to the NVAs.
+  - For Virtual WAN network topologies, deploy the NVAs to a separate NVA virtual network.
+Connect the virtual network to the regional Virtual WAN hub and to the landing zones that need access to the NVAs.
 For more information, see [Scenario: Route traffic through an NVA](/azure/virtual-wan/scenario-route-through-nva).
-  - For non-virtual WAN network topologies, deploy the partner NVAs in the central hub virtual network.
+  - For non-Virtual WAN network topologies, deploy the partner NVAs in the central hub virtual network.

 - Don't expose VM management ports to the internet.
 For management tasks: